How to survive losing a customer

 Finally, it is always important to understand that all businesses change and evolve and this is just a natural part of business.
 If you are over-reliant on one customer, even if it makes you extremely profitable, always consider how your own business can adapt and progress into new revenue-generating opportunities to increase your customer portfolio.

-A customer insolvency or loss is bad for your business and arguably is likely to happen at some point, however, if you plan properly it should not be the end of the world.
-By being pro-active you will always be in control of your business rather than leaving its fate to others.
+A customer insolvency or loss is bad for your business and happens to most businesses at some point, but if you plan properly it shouldn’t be the end of the world.
+By being pro-active you’ll always be in control of your business rather than leaving its fate to others.

 News & Insights